JNelsonnn/RN/README.md

 # React Native Mobile App

+This is a react native social media app using firebase.
+With full authorisation, create, read and update functionalitly.

+Users are able to create profiles, upload images and view other users profiles.

 ## Prerequisites

 1. You have successfully completed setting up your React Native development environment using [the official documentation](https://reactnative.dev/docs/environment-setup).